-An "unsubscribe" occurs when a recipient chooses to not receive some types of messages.
+An "unsubscribe" occurs when a contact chooses to not receive some types of messages.
 Properly managing unsubscribes is critical to the success of your communication efforts.

 What does it help you achieve?

-- Legal compliance - Several international laws (see the Higher Logic Compliance & Security page) require commercial messages to provide an easy, obvious way for recipients to decline (unsubscribe) additional messages.
+- Legal compliance - Several international laws (see the Higher Logic Compliance & Security page) require commercial messages to provide an easy, obvious way for contacts to decline (unsubscribe) additional messages.